-

 The Privacy regulatory action policy sets out the principles which will guide the OAIC when it takes privacy regulatory action.
 These principles are independence, accountability, proportionality, consistency, timeliness and transparency.

-The OAIC will take regulatory action in accordance with the principles set out in the Privacy regulatory action policy and, where relevant, the CDR regulatory action policy and the My Health Records Enforcement Guidelines.
+The OAIC will take regulatory action in accordance with the principles set out in the Privacy regulatory action policy and, where relevant, the CDR regulatory action policy, the Digital ID Regulatory Strategy and the My Health Records Enforcement Guidelines.

 Importantly, when taking privacy regulatory action, the OAIC will act consistently with general principles of good decision making, as explained in the Best Practice Guides published by the Administrative Review Council in 2007.[2]
 In particular, the OAIC will act fairly and in accordance with principles of natural justice (or procedural fairness).